Snapdragon

 Cultivation Tips

-To ensure your Snapdragons flourish, it’s important to remember that they are cool-weather lovers; aim to plant them in the welcoming arms of either spring or fall.
-Given the Snapdragon’s special relationship with pollinators, specifically bumblebees, be mindful of their presence in your garden; these hefty insects are key to the flowers’ propagation as they have the unique ability to pry open the Snapdragon’s blossom “jaws” to pollinate them1.
+To ensure your Snapdragons flourish, plant them in the welcoming arms of either spring or fall, as they are cool-weather lovers.
+Snapdragons have a special relationship with pollinators, specifically bumblebees.
+These hefty insects are key to the flowers’ propagation as they have the unique ability to pry open the Snapdragon’s blossom “jaws” to pollinate them1.

 Seasonal Considerations